U.S. Defense Secretary Lloyd Austin makes unannounced visit to USS Gerald R Ford aircraft carrier

 WASHINGTON (NEXSTAR) – U.S. Defense Secretary Lloyd Austin made an unannounced visit to service members onboard the USS Gerald R Ford aircraft carrier on Wednesday.
 Austin has ordered sailors on board to remain at sea to prevent the Israel-Hamas war from spilling over into a deadlier regional conflict.

-“It’s great to be here and I’m here today with a simple message and that’s just to say thank you.
-Thanks for your service and for your skill,” Secretary Austin said over the aircraft carrier’s intercom system.
+“It’s great to be here, and I’m here today with a simple message, and that’s just to say thank you.
+Thanks for your service and for your skill,” Austin said over the aircraft carrier’s intercom system.

-Austin was in the region to meet with Israeli leaders to discuss several pressing topics, including to pressure Israel to scale back its military campaign in Gaza.
+He was in the region to meet with Israeli leaders to discuss several pressing topics, including pressure on Israel to scale back its military campaign in Gaza.

 The U.S. has been concerned that Israel will launch a similar military operation along its northern border with Lebanon to expel Hezbollah militants there, which could potentially widen the war.